I MATTER FAQ

 I am an independent practitioner, can I run study support groups for my clients?

 There are two ways to help your clients.
-If you complete professional training and become registered as a Link Professional you can help your clients access supported learning through our Challenge network in a manner that will complement your offer.
+If you complete professional training and become registered as a Link Professional you can be part of our referral network and can help your clients access supported learning in a manner that will complement your own offer.
 If you want to help run study support groups yourself you must train as a Lead Professional or Advanced Practitioner.
-Then you will be able to advertise yourself as offering study support for I Matter online learning as part of the Challenge
+Then you will be able to advertise yourself as offering study support for I Matter online learning for individuals or small groups

-I'm the only person in my school or service who has taken part in training.
-Can I run an I Matter Challenge group on my own or with a colleague who hasn't been to a workshop?
+I'm the only person in my school or service who has completed Lead Professional Training.
+Can I run an I Matter group on my own or with a colleague who hasn't been to a workshop?

 We advise that 2 members from each school or service attend training.
-It's important that 2 professionals facilitate an I Matter Study Support group.
-A 2nd professional, who hasn't attended training, can act as co-facilitator, and therefore also learn the "style" of I Matter Thinking during the group.
+It's important that 2 professionals facilitate an I Matter Study Support group if it is any larger than 4 participants.
+We advise that most I Matter Study Support Groups are no more than 8 participants.
+In a small setting a 2nd professional, who hasn't attended training, can act as co-facilitator, and therefore also learn the "style" of I Matter Thinking during the group - however they should wherever possible also complete the core training.

 Ideally Yes.
 The separate ideas come together into the I Matter Framework and the ideas build carefully on each other.
-We always advise starting with the Getting Started Workshop and I Matter Model before moving on to the other key ideas.
+We always advise that everyone starts with the Getting Started Workshop before moving on to the other key ideas.
 It is important to get clear about how stress dynamics work in relationships before we can learn to change how we react.

-No. This is the advantage of clients having their own account.
-We like to ensure people get support to gain the big picture.
-However if you are supporting a longer term process, you can run a group series with a few initial ideas to focus on or choose the skills you consider will be most useful to your client group.
-However you must ensure that each client has understood the I Matter Model.
+No. This is the advantage of clients having their own I Matter Journey and Awards account.
+We like to ensure people get support to gain the big picture and practice the thinking over a longer period .
+However if you are supporting a longer term process, you can pace the study support to focus on a few initial ideas or the skills you consider will be most useful to your client group.
+The most important detail is to ensure that each client has understood the I Matter Model.
 This is the key idea.
 It leads the client on to the other ideas.
-If you are supporting children with additional challenges both Foundation and Intermediate ideas will be needed.
+If you are supporting families and children with additional challenges both Foundation and Intermediate ideas will be needed.

 Can I pick just a few concepts and teach them to clients in my individual sessions?

-My clients have particular needs, can I adapt the I Matter Challenge ideas and resources to help them understand?
+My clients have particular needs, can I adapt the I Matter resources to help them understand?

-The written materials are copyrighted and cannot be changed, but we like to work with our network to ensure the experience meets diverse needs.
-We encourage you to be creative with your group teaching.
-If needing simpler graphics for posters, you can contact us with your suggestions. we ask that you retain the logo and the key little people.
-You know your clients and how they will learn best.
-You can tailor your resources.
-We stipulate that you keep the same "concepts" for the ideas.
+The core written materials are copyrighted and cannot be changed, but we like to work with our network to ensure the experience meets diverse needs.
+We encourage our Leads to be creative with their group teaching.
+If needing simpler graphics for posters, or with other languages we can be contacted with our suggestions.
+You know your clients and how they will learn best and we want to work with you.
+We stipulate that you keep the same "concepts" or ideas represented in different posters.
+If you want to use individual concepts that you have used from I Matter Training in your own training for others then please make sure to reference where you have learned the ideas including both from the I Matter Framework Training and from the initial researchers whose ideas these concepts represent.

 Now that I've attended a workshop or course, can I run a workshop for my colleagues or other professionals?

-No, taking part in the training only licenses you to work with your own individual clients and where possible we prefer you to help them join up for a challenge themselves.
-You are welcome to use our PowerPoint presentation in the Resources section to introduce your colleagues to I Matter Thinking or direct them to the Introductory training.
+No, taking part in the training licenses you as for informed practice with your own individual students or clients.
+If you think they could benefit from learning I Matter we encourage you to help them join up for an I Matter Course or Award challenge themselves, or to train yourself as a Link or Lead Practitioner.
+You can encourage your colleagues to register for one of our introductory sessions.
+Or If you become a member you can register them for the free prerecorded introduction.
 In order to offer study support for professionals you must become an Approved Lead Professional or Advanced Practitioner.